Main Content Region

 What Other Classes Should You Take?

 The Economics Department offers classes that focus on different parts of the economy and use a variety of theoretical frameworks.
-While you will need to take the courses within your concentration (discussed below), the Economics major provides enough flexibility for you to pick classes that you find most interesting and which contribute to your career goals.
+Although you will need to take the required courses within the B.S. and your concentration (discussed below), the Economics major provides enough flexibility for you to pick classes that you find most interesting and which contribute to your career goals.

 The Economics major has three concentrations.
 None is better than the others, but one might better prepare you for what you would like to do after graduation.